IT Service Catalogue

 This service is a web-based eLearning, collaboration and research management system.
-It is designed to help lecturers and researchers create many different types of course and project sites, with varying levels of complexity.
+It is designed to help lecturers and researchers create many different courses and project sites with varying levels of complexity.

-The Tools can be individually selected, added or removed based on the specific requirements or needs of each site.
+The Tools can be individually selected, added, or removed based on each site's specific requirements or needs.

 This web-based service has two functions.
 Each function has it's own login page and support.
 The two functions are:

 HAT LM provides the front-end for lecturers to: